-Programme e Code : 02 B.Sc Mathematics Course Code: 22UMA615 Core Paper 15 - Modern Algebra II Batch Semester Hours / Week Total Hours Credits 2022-2025 VI 6 90 4
+Programm e Code: 02 B.Sc Mathematics

+Title of the Paper Core Paper 15 - Modern Algebra II

+Batch Hours / Week Total Hours Credits Skill

+2024-2027 6 90 4 development

-- 1. To know the concepts of Hermitian and Skew-Hermitian Matrices, Orthogonal and Unitary Matrices, Characteristic Roots and Characteristic Vectors of a Square Matrix. - 2.
-To enable the concepts of linear independence, basis and dimension of a vector spaces. - 3.
+- 1. To know the concepts of Hermitian and Skew-Hermitian Matrices, Orthogonal and Unitary Matrices, Characteristic Roots and Characteristic Vectors of a Square Matrix. - 2.To enable the concepts of linear independence, basis and dimension of a vector spaces. - 3.
 To understand the concept of linear transformation and matrices which will enrich the knowledge of logical thinking.

 CO1 Recalling the basic concepts of matrices, rank of a Matrix K5 CO2 Understanding the basic ideas of vector spaces and the concepts of linear span, linear independence, basis, dimension and to apply these concepts to vector spaces, subspaces and inner product spaces.
-K1 to K5 CO3 Applying the principles of matrix algebra to linear transformations and compute their rank.
+K1 to CO3 Applying the principles of matrix algebra to linear transformations and compute their rank.
 CO4 Examining whether the given set of vector is linearly independent or linearly dependent.
 CO5 Evaluating the Eigen values and Eigen vectors of a matrix.